EdwinWenink/ai-ethics-tool-landscape/README.md

 This project is an open-ended work in progress.

 Collaboration is invited through the addition of tools, refining of existing entries, but also for example conceptual contributions.
+You can also refine descriptions of any of the taxonomy terms, for example the description of an [explanation type](https://edwinwenink.github.io/ai-ethics-tool-landscape/explanations/).
 The concepts by which to categorize tools are up for discussion and some decisions were made to keep things simple enough.
-However, if you have productive suggestions, for example to adapt existing entry fields or maybe introduce a new one, feel free to open an issue.
+However, if you have constructive suggestions, for example to adapt existing entry fields or maybe introduce a new one, feel free to open an issue.